ruppinlab/tcga-wgs-kraken-microbial-quant/README.md

-The pipeline is configured to not require much storage, as intermediate files are flagged as temporary and deleted when they are no longer needed as the pipeline is running, except for Kraken2 classification and Bracken quantification results.
-If you would like to keep intermediate files for other uses, specifiy the `--notemp` snakemake option in the execution command above.
+The pipeline is configured to not require much storage, as intermediate files are flagged as temporary and deleted when they are no longer needed as the pipeline is running, except for the Kraken2 classification and Bracken quantification results.
+If you would like to keep intermediate files for other uses, specifiy the `--notemp` snakemake option in the workflow run command above.

 ## References